-Tony Dalwood Chief Executive 66 We are delighted to reiterate our commitment to sustainability and we outline in this report the ways we have driven the sustainability agenda forward throughout 2021 with ambition.
+We are delighted to reiterate our commitment to sustainability and we outline in this report the ways we have driven the sustainability agenda forward throughout 2021 with ambition.
 Evolving our sustainability focused solutions With ESG remaining in the spotlight, throughout 2021 we were relentlessly focused on developing firm foundations for our long-term growth with the integration of sustainability across all our investment activities.
 Measurement Measurement of the environmental and social outcomes generated by our assets was central to our sustainability planning in 2021.
 We have developed comprehensive banks of key performance indicators for each of our asset classes, rooted in guidance from externally recognised sustainability frameworks, regulatory requirements and our own materiality analysis.
 It is our ambition this year to collate this data to present the findings in our 2023 report.
 Mitigating climate change is central to much of our investment decision making.
 Accordingly, we have launched initiatives that will calculate baseline emissions for our own business operations and for the assets in which we invest.
-We will be conducting this project in 2022 and are aiming to set net zero targets aligned to the Science Based Targets initiative.1 Biodiversity and climate change Equally, biodiversity and natural capital are fundamental elements of our investment decision making, notably in forestry and renewable energy.
+We will be conducting this project in 2022 and are aiming to set a near-term science-based target1 aligning our investment activities with the Paris Climate Agreement.
+Biodiversity and climate change Equally, biodiversity and natural capital are fundamental elements of our investment decision making, notably in forestry and renewable energy.
 We are therefore developing strategies to enable accurate assessment of biodiversity levels across our real assets and, crucially, to enhance and protect biodiversity for the future.
 2021 saw the hosting of the COP26 in Glasgow, with extensive commitments made to mid-term net zero targets; the UK's Environment Bill, pushing for shifts in biodiversity net gain mandates; and the development of the EU's taxonomy for sustainable activities.
-1. All references to our science-based targets in this report will be verified by the Science Based Targets initiative.
+1. We intended to have all near term science based targets noted in this report verified by the Science Based Targets Initiative.
 We took part in multiple industry forums and discussions engaging in these developments, including accepting an invitation to join the UK Sustainable Investment Forum's (UKSIF) Green Taxonomy Working Group.
 You can find more detail on our industry contributions on page 53.
 Regulatory landscape and best practice The political, investor and consumer direction of travel is in line with our approach.
 Keeping up to date with this everchanging landscape was another key focus for us in 2021.
 The UK is accelerating the ESG agenda and focusing on environmental commitments in particular.
 In fact, the majority of the FCA's upcoming regulation is expected to be connected to various sustainability topics.
 Our Corporate Sustainability Strategy equips us with a clear roadmap to successful delivery of our strategic objective to become a leader in sustainable investment by 2025.
 Over the coming years, this will be the touchstone of our deep commitment to best practice and transparency as we continue to deliver value, grounded in the core principles of ESG investing, to all our stakeholders.

-Rebecca Craddock-Taylor Director, Sustainable Investment 66 Our first Corporate Sustainability Strategy, established during 2021, identifies our core priorities, including climate change and natural capital, and is underpinned by a commitment to clear metrics and transparent reporting.
+Our first Corporate Sustainability Strategy, established during 2021, identifies our core priorities, including climate change and natural capital, and is underpinned by a commitment to clear metrics and transparent reporting.
 2021 highlights The Gresham House name has a rich heritage as one of the oldest companies in London still operating.
 Today, Gresham House is a specialist alternative asset manager with a range of products across real assets and public and private equity.
 Our purpose is to deliver effective and alternative investment solutions to ensure clients achieve their financial objectives whilst making a meaningful contribution to advancing the world's transition to a more sustainable way of life.